what is a rotary joint

 4. By pressures

-It can be divided into: negative pressure, low pressure, medium pressure and high pressure rotary joints.
+It can be divided into: negative pressure, low pressure, medium pressure, and high pressure rotary joints.
 Under normal circumstances, such as vacuuming, rotary joints need to be able to withstand negative pressure; our common heating and cooling industrial equipment usually only needs to withstand low pressure, and the fluid circulates due to the inlet and outlet; and hydraulic equipment needs to withstand certain medium and high pressures because of the large torque so that the hydraulic equipment can operate normally.

 5. By different temperatures of the fluid medium

-It can be divided into: normal temperature rotary joints, high temperature rotary joints and low temperature rotary joints.
+It can be divided into: normal temperature rotary joints, high temperature rotary joints, and low temperature rotary joints.
 The fluid will go through different media based on its needs.
 This can include heating, cooling, or cleaning.
 In addition, some high-pressure rotary joints will heat up when the seal reaches a certain speed, and the design requires the rotary joints to withstand a certain high temperature.

 6. By different speeds of the equipment